Internment of Japanese Americans: Legal legacy

-Several significant legal decisions arose out of Japanese American incarceration, relating to the powers of the government to detain citizens in wartime.
+Several significant legal decisions were made in response to the mass-incarceration of Japanese Americans, all of them were related to the government's power to detain citizens in wartime.
 Among the cases which reached the US Supreme Court were Ozawa v.
 United States (1922), Yasui v.
 United States (1943), Hirabayashi v.
 United States (1943), ex parte Endo (1944), and Korematsu v.
 United States (1944).
 In Ozawa, the court established that peoples defined as 'white' were specifically of Caucasian descent; In Yasui and Hirabayashi, the court upheld the constitutionality of curfews based on Japanese ancestry; in Korematsu, the court upheld the constitutionality of the exclusion order.
 In Endo, the court accepted a petition for a writ of habeas corpus and ruled that the WRA had no authority to subject a loyal citizen to its procedures.

 Korematsu's and Hirabayashi's convictions were vacated in a series of coram nobis cases in the early 1980s.
 In the coram nobis cases, federal district and appellate courts ruled that newly uncovered evidence revealed an unfairness which, had it been known at the time, would likely have changed the Supreme Court's decisions in the Yasui, Hirabayashi, and Korematsu cases.

 These new court decisions rested on a series of documents recovered from the National Archives showing that the government had altered, suppressed, and withheld important and relevant information from the Supreme Court, including the Final Report by General DeWitt justifying the incarceration program.
 The Army had destroyed documents in an effort to hide alterations that had been made to the report to reduce their racist content.
 The coram nobis cases vacated the convictions of Korematsu and Hirabayashi (Yasui died before his case was heard, rendering it moot), and are regarded as part of the impetus to gain passage of the Civil Liberties Act of 1988.

 The ruling of the US Supreme Court in the Korematsu case was overturned in the 2018 majority opinion of Trump v.
 Hawaii (upholding a ban on immigration of nationals from several Muslim majority countries).
 Regarding the Korematsu case, Chief Justice Roberts wrote: "The forcible relocation of U.S. citizens to concentration camps, solely and explicitly on the basis of race, is objectively unlawful and outside the scope of Presidential authority."

 Former Supreme Court Justice Tom C. Clark, who represented the US Department of Justice in the "relocation", writes in the epilogue to the book Executive Order 9066: The Internment of 110,000 Japanese Americans (1992):

 The truth is—as this deplorable experience proves—that constitutions and laws are not sufficient of themselves...
 Despite the unequivocal language of the Constitution of the United States that the writ of habeas corpus shall not be suspended, and despite the Fifth Amendment's command that no person shall be deprived of life, liberty or property without due process of law, both of these constitutional safeguards were denied by military action under Executive Order 9066.